News > FDA Approves Trastuzumab Shots for Certain HER2-Positive Breast Cancers

 While trastuzumab works well to treat HER2-positive cancers, these treatments can be time-consuming for many people.
 Finding a faster way to give the medicine can help.
 The trastuzumab shot, known as trastuzumab and hyaluronidase-oyst, may make appointments faster and easier for people eligible to get it.

-The HannaH, SafeHER, and PrefHER Studies
+The HannaH, SafeHER, and PrefHER studies

 The FDA approved the trastuzumab shot based on three research studies carried out in women with early-stage, HER2-positive breast cancer.
 The studies showed that the shot is as effective and safe as IV trastuzumab.